 Twilight Colors is a series of vignettes in four movements, each with a descriptive phrase: “in the darkness, a thread of light,” “through the clouds, colors of dawn,” “trees and rocks in the mist,” and “over the horizon, mountain peaks rising;” and a coda, “their silhouettes neither parallel nor contrary.”

-Twilight Colors was commissioned by the Koussevitsky Foundation and dedicated to the fond memory of Olga Koussevitky.
+Twilight Colors was commissioned by the Koussevitzky Foundation and dedicated to the fond memory of Olga Koussevitzky.